 McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

-McAfee and Bitdefender appear to be similar on the surface, making it tough to choose between them.
-That’s why I put both antivirus programs to the test and compared them in 15 different categories to find out which brand is really the best.
+With almost identical features, McAfee and Bitdefender appear to be similar on the surface, making it tough to choose between them.
+That’s why I tested both antivirus programs and compared them in 15 different categories to find out which brand is the best.

 |System Performance||No noticeable system impact||Minimal device slowdown|